Getting Around Catalina

 Public Bus and Beach Shuttle

 There is a public bus “The Garibaldi” serving the city of Avalon on a fixed bus route from the Cabrillo Mole (where the boat comes in) to Casino Way and up the canyon to the Wrigley Memorial and Botanic Garden.
 The bus is $2 per ride and children under 5 are free.
+(As of 11/1/20, the bus is operating on weekends only.)
 The Catalina Island Company offers free shuttle transportation to Descanso Beach in the summer months, including a stop at the Catalina Casino, on a regular daily basis.
 The bus departs from the Via Casino arch at the beginning of Casino Way, across from Island Spa Catalina.

 To enjoy the hills above the town, do what the locals do and drive a golf cart.
 Golf cart rentals are abundant in town and you can easily explore the mountain terrain around Avalon in an hour or so.